Blog

 *Starch-Free Success Stories* Guest Blog: Anne-Marie Raymond

 Anne-Marie Raymond’s (center) journey with ankylosing spondylitis started decades ago.
 She finally received a formal diagnosis in 2013.
 Today, 9 years later, her health is better than she could have hoped for in those early days of diagnosis.
-She lives a productive and active life, with the pain of AS now in the background rather than the forefront of her life.
+She lives a productive and active life, with the pain of AS now in the background rather than at the forefront of her life.

 Anne-Marie’s post is part of the “Starch-Free Success Stories” series.